-Whereas we never know what the future may hold, as the saying goes, it is always best to be prepared.
-Without sound too morbid, we believe in transparency and being as black and white as possible, and we certainly won’t be sugar-coating anything.
-In life, very few things are certain, but generally we find that we all get sick at some point.
-Whereas the majority of the time it’s nothing too serious, there is always the threat of more serious, life-threatening chronic health conditions, and it is here that critical illness insurance proves to be so important.
-But what is critical illness insurance, is it necessary, and what do you need to know?
+However, statistically, serious illness is more common than we’d like to think.
+Hopefully the majority of the time it’s nothing too serious but there is always the threat of more serious, life-threatening chronic health conditions, and it is here that critical illness insurance proves to be so important.
+But what is critical illness insurance, is it really necessary, and what do you need to know?
 Let’s find out…

 Put as simply as possible, critical illness insurance is a form of insurance put in place to pay the policy holder a lump sum of money, all tax-free, in the event of a critical sickness being diagnosed, or if they are forced to undergo a surgical procedure related to the that illness.

 The thing to remember is that you must check with your insurance providers about what they consider to be a critical illness.
 The illness in question must meet their definition of a critical illness.
 It is primarily put in place to provide financial support for the policy holder and their family as they deal with and recover from the crucial illness in question.

 Is Critical Illness Insurance The Same As Life Insurance?